How to identify termites

 Termites are nature’s recycler.
 While they do play an important role in our ecosystem, they can also be very destructive, costing homeowners 5 million dollars worth of damage each year.

 Eastern subterranean termites are what’s found here is Missouri and Kansas.
 They live in colonies underground and produce upwards two million termites per colony.
+Did you know that Kansas City is in the list of the top 50 US cities most affected by termites?

 Within these colonies you have a queen, soldiers, workers, and reproductive swarmers.
 The queen of the colony’s sole purpose is to reproduce.
 She lays thousands of eggs each year and can live up to 50 years.
 The workers travel from the colony and forage for food while the soldiers protect them.